SylvesterLi/MyOpenCVCode/README.md

 recently I am thinking of how to choose between ASP.Net and OpenCV.
 My company needs me to learn ASP.Net to build some websites, which is aimed to optimize workflow.

-My teacher told me that solving your work issue is the best way to choose.OpenCV could be added to wait list.When you get free time, do this.
+My teacher told me that solving your working issue which leads your direction.OpenCV now could be added to wait list.When I get free time, I may learn it again.

 These days I am too lazy to update, but from now on.
 I will keep code updating!!!